Chart Color Schemes

 Perth (West) - Northbridge's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Perth (West) - Northbridge has a low prevalence of common health conditions across all age groups.
-The area has an exceptionally high rate of private health cover at approximately 62% of its total population of 9,856 people.
-This compares to 69.8% across Greater Perth and the national average of 55.3%.
+Perth (West) - Northbridge shows exceptional health outcomes, with very low prevalence of common health conditions across all age groups.
+Private health cover stands at approximately 62% of its total population of 9,891 people, higher than Greater Perth's 69.8%, and the national average of 55.3%.
+Mental health issues affect 8.5% of residents, while asthma impacts 5.8%.

-Mental health issues are the most common medical condition in Northbridge, affecting 8.5% of residents, followed by asthma at 5.8%.
-A total of 78.6% of residents report being completely clear of medical ailments, compared to 74.5% across Greater Perth.
-The area has a lower proportion of seniors aged 65 and over at 11.2%, with 1,775 people falling into this age group.
-This is lower than the 15.1% in Greater Perth.
-Health outcomes among seniors in Northbridge are strong and broadly align with the general population's health profile.
+A total of 78.6% report being completely clear of medical ailments, compared to 74.5% in Greater Perth.
+The area has 11.2% of residents aged 65 and over (1,781 people), lower than Greater Perth's 15.1%.
+Health outcomes among seniors align with the general population's health profile.

 Frequently Asked Questions - Health